Soy Kim

-Soy Kim (Korean: 김소이; born 김소연 in 1980) is a South Korean actress, singer-songwriter and model.
+Soy Kim (Korean: 김소이; born 1980), birth name Kim So-yeon (김소연), is a South Korean actress, singer-songwriter and model.

 Career

 Film

 Soy started her acting career as Hye-young in the 2005 movie The Wig.
 After landing several lead roles in movies such as Drawing Paper, Ohayo Sapporo, she began working closely with Director Shin Yeon-shick in movies such as Rough Play, The Avian Kind, and most recently a lead role in his omnibus Like a French Film opposite Steven Yeun from The Walking Dead.

 Interviewer

 Due to her fluency in English, Korean & Chinese, Soy has had the opportunity to interview many Hollywood stars such as Ben Stiller, Liam Neeson, Mike Myers, Beyoncé.
 Most recently, Soy has interviewed Leonardo DiCaprio, Tom Hardy & Director Alejandro G. Iñárritu for the 2015 Academy Award-winning film The Revenant.

 Music

-Soy was included in the original lineup for S.E.S under SM Entertainment in 1997 but left the group prior to debut due to personal reasons.
+Soy was included in the original lineup for S.E.S under SM Entertainment in 1997 but left the group prior to debut for personal reasons.

 Soy started her musical career as the leader of 5-member K-pop girl band T.T.MA in 1999.
 After releasing two albums, the group disbanded in 2002 and Soy now performs under the moniker, Raspberry Field.